 At acquisition and prior to harvesting, relevant cultural heritage databases are consulted for each property.
 Further consultation may be required if a site is identified during this process.
-Cultural heritage sites are recorded in ABP's internal Natural Values Management Registers.
+Cultural heritage sites are recorded in the Natural Values Management Registers.

 Native Vegetation and Ecosystems